twistezo/articles/XSS.md

-# XSS
+# XSS (Cross-site scripting) vulnerability

 ## About

-XSS (Cross-site scripting) attacks enable attackers to inject client-side scripts into web pages viewed by other users.
+XSS attacks enable attackers to inject client-side scripts into web pages viewed by other users.

 The main effects of this vulnerability are the possibility of: